GianmarcoDIAG/BeSyft/README.md

 ## Performing the Experiments

-To plot the results of the experiments in [De Giacomo, Parretti, and Zhu 2023] execute:
+To plot the results of the experiments on counter games execute:

 ```
 cd EmpiricalResults/CounterGames